Introduction to Heat Treatment for Cast Parts

 In our Heat Treatment series, we’ll be diving deep on the most important heat treatment processes encountered in foundries and machine shops around the world.
 Below is an introduction to essential heat treatment processes.

-Austenization is the process of heating steel to a temperature high enough to produce austenite, which is the phase structure produced when you heat iron above its austenization temperature.
+Austenitization is the process of heating steel to a temperature high enough to produce austenite, which is the phase structure produced when you heat iron above its austenitization temperature.
 Above this temperature, the steel’s microstructure will have fully transformed to austenite, which has a unique microstructure that’s able to absorb a significant amount of carbon.
 Correctly manipulating cooling rates from above the upper transition temperature can produce steel products with superior properties.

 Normalizing and Annealing